MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/retentionpolicy.md

 ## Control commands

-* Use [.show policy retention](../management/retention-policy.md) to show the current retention policy for a database, table, or [materialized view (preview)](materialized-views/materialized-view-overview.md).
+* Use [.show policy retention](../management/retention-policy.md) to show the current retention policy for a database, table, or [materialized view](materialized-views/materialized-view-overview.md).
-* Use [.alter policy retention](../management/retention-policy.md) to change current retention policy of a database, table, or [materialized view (preview)](materialized-views/materialized-view-overview.md).
+* Use [.alter policy retention](../management/retention-policy.md) to change current retention policy of a database, table, or [materialized view](materialized-views/materialized-view-overview.md).

 ## Defaults